pascalmichaillat/business-cycles/overview.md

 In "An Economical Business-Cycle Model", all goods and services are traded between sellers and customers engaged in long-term relationships.
 In these relationships, a pricing norm dictates that prices grow at a constant rate.
 Because inflation remains fixed, monetary policy is nonneutral.

 "Pricing under Fairness Concerns" [(Eyster, Madarasz, & Michaillat 2021)](https://www.pascalmichaillat.org/8.html) examines the possible origins of such pricing norm.
-The paper develops a theory of price rigidity that conforms to customers’ and firms’ motivations when setting prices.
+The paper develops a theory of price rigidity that conforms to customers' and firms' motivations when setting prices.
 The theory is consistent with evidence that firms stabilize prices out of fairness to their consumers.
 The paper also embeds the theory in a New Keynesian model to generate price rigidity.
 The resulting model describes well the effects of monetary policy.
 The model also explains why people dislike inflation so much.
 When monetary policy loosens and inflation rises, customers misperceive markups as higher and feel unfairly treated by firms.
 Firms partially alleviate these feelings by reducing their markups, which makes monetary policy nonneutral.
 However, because the alleviation is only partial, people continue to dislike inflation.